Harry Styles: Early life

-Harry Edward Styles was born on 1 February 1994 in Redditch, Worcestershire, England, (Note: His father clarified that he was not born in the neighboring town Bromsgrove, where his birth was registered.) the son of pub owner Anne Twist (née Selley) and finance worker Desmond "Des" Styles.
+Harry Edward Styles was born on 1 February 1994 in Redditch, Worcestershire, England, (Note: His father clarified that he was not born in the neighbouring town Bromsgrove, where his birth was registered.)

+the son of pub owner Anne (née Selley) and finance worker Desmond "Des" Styles.

 When he was a child, he moved with his parents and older sister, Gemma, to the village of Holmes Chapel in Cheshire.

 His parents divorced when he was seven years old.
-His mother later married her business partner John Cox, although they divorced years later.
+His mother later married her business partner John Cox; they divorced years later.
 Through her subsequent marriage in 2013 to Robin Twist, who died of cancer in 2017, Styles gained an older stepbrother Mike, and a stepsister, Amy.

 Styles described his upbringing as a "great childhood" and recalled always feeling supported by his parents.
 As a child, he sang covers on a karaoke machine he was given by his grandfather, and the first song he recorded was Elvis Presley's "The Girl of My Best Friend".

 Styles attended the Holmes Chapel Comprehensive School, where he was the lead singer for the band White Eskimo, which won a local Battle of the Bands competition.

 At the age of 16, he took on part-time work at the W. Mandeville Bakery in Holmes Chapel.
-During his adolescence, he also delivered newspapers and worked at a stable, mucking out horses.
+During his adolescence, he also delivered newspapers and worked at a stable, mucking out horse stalls.